ADVANCED CERTIFICATE IN ORNAMENTAL HORTICULTURE

 TRAIN TO BE A HORTICULTURE PROFESSIONAL

 ACS was founded by John Mason, former parks director, nurseryman and landscape designer, in 1979 as Australian Horticultural Correspondence School.
-Mr Mason heads a faculty of more than a dozen highly qualified and experienced horticulturists, spread across Australia and beyond.
+Mr Mason heads a faculty of university qualified, experienced horticulturists, spread across Australia and beyond.

 Modules